open-guides/og-search-engineering/README.md

 This guide is not meant as a tutorial, but here is a rough outline of a recommended approach to building a search experience right now:

 * If you can afford it and it fits your needs, just buy an existing SaaS solution (some good ones are listed below).
 An existing service fits if:
+*
   * Your experience is a “connected” one (your service or app has internet connection).
   * Does it support all the functionality you need out of box?
-This post gives a pretty good idea of what functions would you want.
+This post gives a pretty good idea of what functions you would want.
 To name a few, I’d at least consider: support for the media you are searching; real-time indexing support; query flexibility, including context-dependent queries.
   * Given the size of the corpus and the expected [QpS](https://en.wikipedia.org/wiki/Queries_per_second), can you afford to pay for it for the next 12 months?
   * Can the service support your expected traffic within the required latency limits?
 In case when you are querying the service from an app, make sure that the given service is accessible quickly enough from where your users are.

 * If a hosted solution does not fit your needs or resources, you probably want to use one of the open source libraries or tools.
-In case of connected apps or websites, I’d choose ElasticSearch right now.
+In the case of connected apps or websites, I’d choose ElasticSearch right now.
 For embedded experiences, there are multiple tools below.

 * You most likely want to do index selection and clean up your documents (say extract relevant text from HTML pages) before uploading them to the search index.
 This will decrease the index size and make getting to good results easier.
 If your corpus fits on a single machine, just write a script (or several) to do that.
 If not, consider [Spark](https://spark.apache.org/).